eduvpn/documentation/MULTI_NODE.md

 Node A     | node-a.frkovpn.tuxed.net | 145.0.6.72 | 2001:610:188:418:145:0:6:72
 Node B     | node-b.frkovpn.tuxed.net | 145.0.6.73 | 2001:610:188:418:145:0:6:73

-We will use NAT for IPv4 and public IP addresses for IPv6.
+We will use NAT for IPv4 and IPv6 client traffic.

 Perform these steps on the hosts: